A Look at Feminism as a Marketing Strategy

 Yes, they were all designed by big corporations to sell products and, as a result, make a profit.
 I don’t know if ending sexism is important to the directors of these companies, or if these ads were purely made to make more money, but guess what?
 Regardless, they’re still getting a positive message out into the world.
 They’re still drawing attention to aspects of sexism that don’t typically get mainstream attention.

-Likewise, FCKH8.com’s so-called “shocking” ad has attracted a lot of attention and (I assume) introduced some people to ideas they hadn’t thought about before.
-So many people think there’s no reason for feminism anymore because most Western women can vote and work, when in reality there’s so much more to inequality than those two things.
+Likewise, FCKH8.com’s so-called “shocking” ad has attracted a lot of attention and no doubt introduced some people to ideas they hadn’t thought about before.
+So many people think there’s no reason for feminism anymore because women can vote and hold positions of power, when in reality there’s so much more to inequality.
 Perhaps this ad will make these people reevaluate.
 At the very least, it’s a conversation starter.
 So what if the company makes money because of it?

 Frankly, I’d rather buy products from a company that’s making something of an effort to address inequality than one that’s not.
 And I much prefer attempted feminist advertising than the all-too-common grossly sexist advertising you usually see.